IWK 250

 The IWK 250 is a 250-lap late model stock car race held annually at the third-mile Riverside International Speedway in James River, Nova Scotia.

 In 2007 the annual 250 mile race at the track was repurposed to raise money and garner support for the IWK Health Centre in Halifax, Nova Scotia.
-It has since become one of the premier Pro Stock races in North America, attracting national attention, as well as some of the sports top drivers, including NASCAR Champions Brad Keselowski and Matt Crafton, V8 Supercars Champion Marcos Ambrose, and Daytona 500 winner Joey Logano.
+It has since become one of the premier Pro Stock races in North America, attracting national attention, as well as some of the sport's top drivers, including NASCAR champions Brad Keselowski, Matt Crafton, and Joey Logano, V8 Supercars champion Marcos Ambrose, and American short track racing star Bubba Pollard.

 Prior to the 2015 IWK 250 the event has raised over $250,000 for the IWK.

 History

 Early history

 The first 250 was an unsanctioned race that took place in 1977 under track promoters Jerry Lawrence and Ron King, the event would be the first 250 lap race in all of Atlantic Canada.
 Ontario's Billy Watson picked up the win in that first event.

-From 1979–1981 the race was won by Don Biederman, who is best known as being the first Canadian driver to run a full season in the NASCAR Grand National Series.
+From 1979 to 1981 the race was won by Don Biederman, who is best known as being the first Canadian driver to run a full season in the NASCAR Grand National Series.
 The 1981 race was the last event that was not sanctioned by a touring series.
 The race then took a five-year hiatus from before returning in 1986 under MASCAR sanctioning, with Greg Sewart winning the first race back.
 John Chisholm sold the track to Eric Vandaalen in 1989.

 The 1991 and 1992 editions of the 250, then known as the Riverside 250, were sanctioned by the American Canadian Tour.
 Both these events were run by another Canadian racing legend, Junior Hanley.

 1993 saw the return of MASCAR sanctioning, with Greg Sewart taking his second win overall in the event.
 MASCAR sanctioning would continue for the remainder of the 1999 races.
-Scott Fraser dominated the event during this time, winning five consecutive races from 1994–1998.
+Scott Fraser dominated the event during this time, winning five consecutive races from 1994 to 1998.

 Following the 1999 running of the 250 the track had fallen into such disrepair that the event was indefinitely cancelled until 2006 when track owner Eric Vandaalen suddenly died and John Chisholm repurchased the track from Vandaalen's estate and completely rebuilt it.